papa-torb/adtruth/README.md

 Not the obvious bots—those get filtered.
 I'm talking about AI-powered fraud that mimics human behavior perfectly.
 Bots that move the mouse naturally.
 Scroll like real people.
 Click at human speeds.
 They visit your landing page, bounce after 8 seconds, and you just paid $2.50 for nothing.

 This costs small businesses **billions per year globally**.
-Google and Facebook know it's happening.
-They profit from every click—real or fake—so they filter the most obvious bots and call it a day.
-You get the least protection because you can't demand transparency.
+Google and Facebook filter the most obvious bots, but sophisticated fraud slips through.
+The problem isn't that platforms don't care—it's that **you have no visibility** into which campaigns are attracting real customers versus bots.

-Enterprise fraud detection tools exist.
-ClickCease: **$12,000/year**.
-CHEQ: **$30,000/year**.
-TrafficGuard: **$50,000+**.
-Black boxes you can't inspect.
-Contracts you can't escape.
-Pricing that assumes you're a Fortune 500 company.
+Enterprise fraud detection tools like ClickCease (**$12,000/year**), CHEQ (**$30,000/year**), and TrafficGuard (**$50,000+**) give big companies this visibility.
+They're excellent products—but priced for enterprises, not small businesses.

-**I built AdTruth because small businesses deserve the same protection as enterprises—without the enterprise price tag.**
+**I built AdTruth to give small businesses the same fraud visibility as enterprises—without the enterprise price tag.** See exactly which platforms waste your budget on bots, then shift your spending to where real customers are.

 ---